-The main tutor in Biochemistry is Dr Steve Johnson, who is interested in the use of X-ray crystallography and complementary techniques to study how pathogens interact with their hosts.
+The main tutors in Biochemistry are Dr Steve Johnson, who is interested in the use of X-ray crystallography and complementary techniques to study how pathogens interact with their hosts, and Professor Conrad Nieduszynski, who researches how eukaryotic genomes are completely and accurately replicated.

 Biochemistry is a subject for which there are excellent career opportunities.
 The emergence of the new biotechnology industries in the USA, and now in the UK, provides a significant number of jobs for graduates in Biochemistry.
 Of the students who have read Biochemistry over the last five years, about 50% have carried on in academic research, 30% have gone into biotechnology-related industries, and 20% have gone into scientific publication and related areas.
-Of the students who have read Biochemistry over the last few years, about 40% have gone on to do post-graduate degrees, 20% have gone into industrial Research and Development and 20% have gone into finance or management.
 A number also go into the legal professions or become Patent Agents.